 Pell Grant Book Advance

-Since Federal Pell Grant awards are paid just before midterm in the fall and spring semesters, the Office of Financial Aid schedules an advance payment of Pell for eligible students at the beginning of those semesters.
-These advance payments are intended to give you a portion of your award early to help you purchase books and supplies.
-The Office of Financial Aid schedules a date at the beginning of each term for the distribution of the advance.
-The amount of your Pell Advance can be up to $500, but depends on the amount of available Pell Grant remaining after your tuition and fees are paid.
+Since federal Pell Grant awards are paid just before midterm in the fall and spring semesters, the Office of Financial Aid Services schedules an advance Pell payment for eligible students at the beginning of those semesters.
+These payments are designed to give you a portion of your award early to help you purchase books and supplies.
+The Office of Financial Aid Services schedules a date at the beginning of each term for the distribution of Pell advances.
+As much as $682 may be issued in advance, but the amount depends on the available Pell Grant funds remaining after your tuition and fees are paid.